 The guaranteed prize pool tournaments on DraftKings is where the site gets a lot of attention, with a handful of contests reaching prize pools over $1 million dollars during the NFL season.
-Most of DraftKings competitors don’t even have enough players to offer one GPP per week.
-Players can also take advantage of major events including the popular FBWC, which runs every year and features prize pools into the millions.
+Most of DraftKings competitors don’t even have enough customers to offer more than one huge GPP per week.
+Players can also take advantage of special events including the popular FBWC, which runs every year and features prize pools into the millions.

-DraftKings also has a mobile app (available for both iOS and Android), which has improved greatly over the last year.
+For those who like to do monitor lineups whenever you are, a mobile app is offered (available for both iOS and Android), and has improved greatly over the last year.
 The app has most of the functionality of the web-based version.
 The presentation isn’t quite as slick as the desktop version — in part by design.
-But it does have a lot of the same filters and lets you get into contests via a mobile device.
+But it does have all of the same filters and lets you enter contests easily via a mobile device.
 The app is definitely better than the mobile version of the website.
-Note that the Android app is available through the site, not through Google Play.
+Note that the Android app is available through the website but not not through Google Play Store.

 DraftKings also features its own fantasy sports news section of the site, called “The Playbook.”
 It includes commentary, news, daily roundups and previews, drafting strategy and more, across all of the sports offered at the site.
 While you can shop around the internet looking for fantasy sports advice, DraftKings makes it easy to get information without leaving the site.